Skip to content

 “From St Gabriel’s, a district formed out of St Michael’s, a loud cry for help is heard.
 The church officers, members of the congregation, and parents of scholars have sent in a memorial, showing what difficulty has ensued upon the success of the work in the district.
 The iron church, with its vestries, lobby, etc., are so crowded with school children that teachers are compelled to surrender their seats, while three children share two chairs between them.
 A few hundred pounds, in this case, would suffice to relieve the greater part of the stress.”[1]

-Key to the early success was no doubt due to the leadership of the curate in charge, Rev. G C Day, but in November 1898 the planned depart of Rev. Day for South Africa was marked by a church tea in St Michael’s rooms in Magee Street [2].
+Key to the early success was no doubt due to the leadership of the curate in charge, Rev. G C Day, but in November 1898 the planned departure of Rev. Day for South Africa was marked by a church tea in St Michael’s rooms in Magee Street [2].

 Work at St Gabriel’s progressed as in 1899 the Church Extension Society allocated £100 towards the cost of acquiring a site for Sunday Schools in connection with the church.